BillJr99/Ursinus-CS376/_pages/Labs/lab-memorydebugc.md

 After running your program, Valgrind will generate a report detailing any memory errors or leaks it found.
 It will provide information about the source code location where the error occurred, including the file name and line number.

 Valgrind's `--leak-check=full` flag enables detailed memory leak reporting, highlighting any memory blocks that were not freed.
 This can help identify memory leaks caused by failing to call `free` or other memory management errors.

-Make sure to carefully review the Valgrind report and address any reported issues.

-By following these steps, you can utilize Valgrind's powerful memory analysis capabilities to check for memory leaks, buffer overflows, and other memory errors in your program.
-Remember to compile your program with `-g` to ensure that Valgrind provides detailed line information in the report.